Variational integrators for anelastic and pseudo-incompressible flows: Numerical tests

-To study numerically the dispersion relation of our discrete model, we determine the Fourier transforms of a time series of the buoyancy field $b(x,z,t)$ for the time interval $t \in [0,100\,{\rm s}]$ at various locations of the computation domain $\mathcal{D}$ (similar to those chosen by \cite{DeGaGBZe2014}).
-The resulting spectra are presented in Figure~\ref{fig:byncy_freq_field}.
-For all selected sample points, these spectra show an anisotropy manifested by the fact that they are bound from above by $N_b =1/{\rm s}$.
-For the central point, the spectrum is pronounced for values of $N_b$, in well agreement with equations \eqref{equ_analytic_spectra}: for waves with frequency near $N_b$, the group velocity tends to zero leaving the corresponding waves trapped in the center of the domain.
-A very similar distribution of frequency spectra within the domain $\mathcal{D}$ has been found by \cite{DeGaGBZe2014}.
-The simulations on irregular meshes give very similar frequency spectra.

-Figure~\ref{fig:byncy_dynamics} shows for regular (left column) and irregular (right column) meshes snapshots of the buoyancy field $b(x,z,t)$ at times $t = 5\,$s and $t = 8\,$s for a region $[11\,{\rm m},13\,{\rm m} ] \times [0,1\,{\rm m}]$.
+Before discussing the quantities of interest, let us first have a look at the general dynamical behavior of the variational schemes.
+Figure~\ref{fig:byncy_dynamics} shows snapshots at times $t = 5\,$s and $t = 8\,$s of the buoyancy field $b(x,z,t)$ of the Boussinesq scheme for the central region $[11\,{\rm m},13\,{\rm m} ] \times [0,1\,{\rm m}]$ of the regular (left column) and the irregular (right column) mesh.
 For these early times, before waves that are reflected by the boundaries reach the center, one clearly observes the internal gravity waves, caused by the buoyancy perturbation, that propagate from the center along the channel in $x$-direction.
-Besides of small irregularities of the solutions on irregular meshes, in particular visible at the velocity field that is not completely symmetric with respect to the axis $x=10\,{\rm m}$, the results obtained either on regular or irregular meshes are very similar.
+Besides of small irregularities of the solutions on the irregular mesh, in particular visible at the velocity field that is not completely symmetric with respect to the axis $x=10\,{\rm m}$, the results obtained using either the regular or the irregular mesh are very similar.

+Analogously, we show in Figure~\ref{fig:anelastic_dynamics} snapshots of the potential temperature $\theta(x,z,t)$ of the anelastic scheme.
+The snapshots for the pseudo-incompressible scheme are very similar and hence not shown.
+Comparing with Figure~\ref{fig:byncy_dynamics}, the wave structure on the velocity and potential temperature fields are rather similar, for both time instances and both mesh types, to those obtained with the Boussinesq scheme, noticing that the magnitude of displacement of $\theta$ from equilibrium is more enhanced in the anelastic and pseudo-incompressible case.
+Again, the irregular mesh (right column) triggers solutions that are slightly non axis-symmetric with respect to $x=10\,$m, but agree in general very well with the internal gravity wave propagations obtained on the regular mesh.